spacemanatee/spacemanatee/_PRESS-RELEASE.md

  -->

 ## Heading ##
-  > Name the product in a way the reader (i.e. your target customers) will understand.
+  > Discover your adventure, along the journey.

-## Sub-Heading ##
+## Sub-Heading)) ##
+  > A recommendation engine for people seeking adventure along the open road.

-  > Describe who the market for the product is and what benefit they get.
-One sentence only underneath the title.
+(Describe who the market for the product is and what benefit they get.
+One sentence only underneath the title.)

 ## Summary ##
+  > A web app that recommends the best places to eat, drink, sleep and play, along your road trip.

-  > Give a summary of the product and the benefit.
-Assume the reader will not read anything else so make this paragraph good.
+  (Give a summary of the product and the benefit.
+Assume the reader will not read anything else so make this paragraph good.)

 ## Problem ##
+  > Long roadtrips are boring, and it's a hassle to find things to do.

-  > Describe the problem your product solves.
+(Describe the problem your product solves.)

 ## Solution ##
-  > Describe how your product elegantly solves the problem.
+  > Our app provides you with the top 10 things to do on your road trip.

 ## Quote from You ##
-  > A quote from a spokesperson in your company.
+  > "There's so much more to discover..."

 ## How to Get Started ##
-  > Describe how easy it is to get started.
+  > Enter your destination, and let SPACE MANATEE do the rest.

 ## Customer Quote ##
-  > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+  > "You made the trip with my five kids bareable! ~Haggared Dad"

 ## Closing and Call to Action ##
-  > Wrap it up and give pointers where the reader should go next.
+  > Make the journey as good as the destination with SPACE MANATEE.